 Prisoners, and those on remand, do not count as an adult living in a property.
 The loss of entitlement means they would not qualify for a Council Tax exemption or reduction.

 SINGLE PERSON: What if you are single and in prison, or on remand, with no one living in your home?

 Note: Your home is not exempt if you are in prison for not paying Council Tax or a fine for not paying it.

 Is your partner on remand and expected to be home in a year or less?
 If so, you can apply (or continue) to get joint Council Tax Reduction.

-Couples (in prison) - If your partner is expected to be in prison for 13 weeks or less (including any time on remand) you can claim (or continue) to claim joint Council Tax Reduction.
+Is your partner expected to be in prison for 13 weeks or less (including any time on remand)?
+If so, you can claim (or continue) to claim joint Council Tax Reduction.